Sunday, September 20, 2015

 Thursday, September 10, 2015

-A FRENCH REVOLUTION THAT IS ALMOST PEACEFUL
+THE FRENCH REVOLUTION IS ALMOST PEACEFUL

 Some ferocity can't be left out...